 The Confucian values have influenced Vietnamese society and culture with piety to parents, the patriarchal society, worship, and respect for ancestors.
 There is also critical respect for those who are older than you.
 The Vietnamese education system teaches many Confucian values, ingrained in the entire education system and society.

 Where Is The Ching Ming (Qing Ming) Festival Celebrated?

-The Ching Ming (Qing Ming) festival is celebrated in most parts of Asia, especially in any country that has a large Chinese community.
+The Ching Ming (Qing Ming) festival is celebrated in most parts of Asia, especially in any country with a large Chinese community.
 Not all countries will celebrate this cultural festival as a public holiday, but in many parts of Asia, you will find people taking time off work as they need to go with their families to their family gravesites.

 You can learn more by reading Where Is The Ching Ming (Qing Ming) Festival Celebrated?
 All About by clicking here.